California LLC Tax Rate: Everything You Need to Know

 California has three types of taxes on business: corporate tax, franchise tax or an alternative minimum tax, and income tax.
 Most businesses are subject to two or three of these taxes.
 A California LLC is by default treated as a disregarded entity if it has one member or a partnership if it has more than one member.
 LLCs are not subject to corporate tax because they have pass-through status but are subject to a number of California state taxes on the personal income of the owners.

-This double taxation, relatively high tax rate, and possibility of taxing LLC owners on some profits the owners that are directly reinvested in the business stack the odds against small businesses in California.
+This double taxation, relatively high tax rate, and the possibility of taxing LLC owners on some profits the owners that are directly reinvested in the business stack the odds against small businesses in California.

 California Franchise tax is charged on most businesses in the state including corporations, LLCs, and partnerships.
 The California Franchise Tax Board explains that the tax is charged for the "privilege of conducting business in California."
 Each LLC is charged a minimum LLC tax of $800.
 This amount is levied on most domestic and foreign LLCs registered in California, whether they did business in that tax year or not.
 Even inactive businesses keep accumulating the tax as long as they are still registered with the California secretary of state.